 Compare third party car insurance quotes

-The most basic kind of car insurance that you can get is third party insurance.
-This covers you in the event of any damage caused to a third party or their property; a car that you crash into, for example.
+Third party insurance is the most basic kind of car insurance that you can get.
+It covers you in the event of any damage caused to a third party or their property; a car that you crash into, for example.

 In This Guide: